Ian Conyers

-Ian Kyle Conyers (born October 28, 1988) is an American politician who represented the 4th District of Michigan in the Michigan Senate for one term.
-He is a member of the Democratic Party.
+Ian Kyle Conyers (born October 28, 1988) is an American politician and businessman who represented the 4th District of Michigan in the Michigan Senate for one term.

 Conyers sat on the Economic Development & International Investment, Energy & Technology, and Banking & Financial Services Committees in the State Senate.
 He was minority vice chair of the Transportation Committee.

 Early life and education

 Conyers was born in 1988 and raised in Detroit, Michigan.
 His father's family has lived there since his great-grandfather, John Conyers Sr. moved there from rural Georgia as part of the Great Migration.
 His grandfather, William Conyers, was the younger brother of Congressman John Conyers Jr., who retired in 2017 after setting a record for longevity in Congress.

 Ian Conyers attended University of Detroit Jesuit High School.
 He graduated from Georgetown University, where he obtained a B.A. in government.
 While at Georgetown, Conyers played football and joined the Kappa Chi chapter of Kappa Alpha Psi fraternity.
-Conyers also earned a Master's degree in urban and regional planning from Georgetown.
+Conyers also earned a master's degree in urban and regional planning from Georgetown.
 While in Washington, DC, he worked on the Anacostia waterfront redevelopment, a multi-year, public-private effort.